maateen/easy-lemp/README.md

 <i>Alpha version:</i> You can install Nginx, PHP-FPM, MariaDB, phpMyAdmin at once.

 <i>Beta Version:</i> Implementing feature request by <b>Tarikur Rahaman Sohel</b>, making the script user interactive.
-Now you wan choose what you wanna install and what not.
+Now you can choose what you wanna install and what not.

 # Requirements
 1. Python 3